 In the 1930s a farmer from Reserve Road Artarmon used to drove his cattle up Whiting Street across the Pacific Highway and down Osborne Road to graze in the area.

 Richardson St, McMahons Rd and Stevenson St had already been gazetted for housing.
-Much of the land had been subdivided and the sewer laid ready for residential development.
+Much of the land had been subdivided and the the area laid ready for residential development.

 The application to Council by the Golf Course Committee enabled Council to have the land rezoned, thereby preserving the area for future generations.